tignioj/AutoFreezeApp/README_en_US.md

 ```
 Indicate that steps 2 and 6 are not done, and refer to the links I give below to find a solution

+Indicating that steps two and six were not done well

+Solution: trying to uninstall `alipay`, go back to step 6 2).
+If `Success` still does not appear, please refer to the link below to find a solution, or post the steps to ISSUE

 # How to uninstall it?

 1. Do the same steps as above until step 5(include step5) to connect to